mburolla/siu-java-assignments/java-II-assignments.md

 ```

 ### Ex.
 3 Invoice and Products
-Consider the following relationship: One invoice can contain one to many products.
+Consider the following relationship: One invoice contains one to many products.
 An
 invoice has an id, and a product has an id, name, and cost.
 Given these facts, write a
 Java program that contains an `Invoice` class and a `Product` class.
-The program must
+The `Invoice` class
+contains a private list of `Product` objects.

-contain the following code:
+The Java program must contain the following code:

 Code:
 ```